Ben has held a life-long interest in language and has a particular interest in the expressions, phrases, and idioms that contribute to it.

 31. Bottoms Up

-A term used when encouraging others to drink something.
-It is believed to have its origins from a time when English sailors were sometimes tricked into joining the navy.
+This imperative originates from an era when English sailors were commonly hoodwinked into joining the navy.
 The trick involved giving the unsuspecting man a beer with a coin at the bottom.
-Once the poor man had hold of the coin, he was deemed to have accepted payment and was swiftly enrolled or press-ganged into the Royal Navy.
+Once the poor man had possession of the cash, he was deemed to have accepted payment and was swiftly enrolled or press-ganged into the Royal Navy.
 As people began to wise up to the con-trick, they would say "bottoms up" to the people they drank with so that they could check for any hidden coins at the bottom of their glasses.

-A way of saying you dislike the way they look or conduct themselves.
-This has origins in the early 1800’s.
-Sailors used the term “cut” to describe the condition of something.
-“Jib”, is the name of the foresail that controls the general performance of a ship.
+Origin: In the early 1800s, sailors used the term “cut” to describe the condition of something.
+“Jib” is the name of the foresail that controls the general performance of a ship.

-Example Sentence: "That new apprentice seems a bit to lackadaisical to me.
+Example Sentence: "That new apprentice seems a bit too lackadaisical to me.
 I'm not sure that I like the cut of his jib."

 34. Scraping the Barrel

-Example Sentence: "My sister has a poor choice of men, her latest boyfriend looks like she has really scraped the bottom of the barrel this time."
+Example Sentence: "My sister has a poor choice of men.
+By the looks of her latest boyfriend, she's really scraping the bottom of the barrel."

-The act of trimming a ships sails, is to change the sails to suit and take advantage of the wind conditions.
+Origin: Originally, this referred to the act of changing a ship's sails to better suit and take advantage of the wind conditions.

-To learn or understand how to do something.
+Meaning: Learn or understand the basics of how to do something.

 41. Like Ships that Pass in the Night